sirensolutions/siren-join/README.md

 * `size_in_bytes`: the size in bytes of the filter used to compute the join.
 * `is_pruned`: a flag to indicate if the join computation has been pruned based on the `maxTermsPerShard` limit.
 * `cache_hit`: a flag to indicate if the join was already computed and cached.
+* `terms_encoding`: the terms encoding used to transfer terms across the network.
 * `took`: the time it took to construct the filter.

 ```json